The interest rate is going up again

 "The third rate hike of the year and fifth in the past two years means that consumers with credit card debt and home equity lines of credit will be welcomed into 2018 with higher interest rates," said Greg McBride, chief financial analyst at Bankrate.

-Today’s meeting was the penultimate one for outgoing chair Janet Yellen, who is set to be succeeded by current Fed Governor Jerome “Jay” Powell.
+Today’s meeting was the penultimate one for outgoing Fed Chair Janet Yellen, who is set to be succeeded by current Fed Governor Jerome “Jay” Powell.

 A Republican and former hedge fund executive, Powell was approved by the Senate Banking Committee last month by a 22-1 vote, and is expected to receive full confirmation by the Senate before Yellen’s term ends on Feb.
 3.